oskgeek/liftpass/doc/backend/index.rst

 REST Calls
 ----------

 GondolaCore authenticates all API REST requests using HMAC.
-HMAC fundamentally creates a unique hash (using SHA-256) of the JSON request and the application/user secret (depending if the API call is coming from a game or backend).
+HMAC fundamentally creates a unique hash (using SHA-256) of the JSON request and the application/user secret (depending if the API call is coming from an application or backend).
 The hash generated must be then added to the HTTP request header with the name :code:`gondola-hash`.
 GondolaCore will then check this hash value with the one it calculates.
 This process ensures that the request has come from a source that knew the application/user secret key.
 Any modification of the JSON body during transmission will render the request invalid.

 In more detail the HMAC authentication works as follows: